palmergroupUH/Python-force-field-parameterization-workflow/README.md

 ## Features:
 * Efficient adoption of parallism for invoking existing parallel simulators to perform sampling
 * Flexible inclusions of distinct physical properties as reference data
-* Diverse choices of potential functional forms implemented in third-party packages
+* Diverse choices of potential functional forms implemented in the parallel simulators
 * Modular design to facilitate the exstensions with user-defined:
     - objective functional forms
-    - sampling methods/force-field potential forms
+    - sampling methods/force-field potential functional forms
     - optimization algorithms

 ## Installation: